The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 If you’re like me and planning to visit Buenos Aires, then you are in for a treat.

 The Buenos Aires markets are excellent and worth planning your itinerary around.
-Schedule at least one full weekend into your Buenos Aires itinerary to be able to visit these markets.

 This post details the 8 best markets in Buenos Aires, when and where to shop and what to expect.

-Tips for Shopping the Best Markets in Buenos Aires:
+Shopping Tips for Markets in Buenos Aires

 • Bring cash!